jackson26-source/owned-app/README.md

 Tracks what you bought — return window, warranty, and eventually shipping — without you having to remember any of it yourself.
 See the full research and decision trail in the `claude/macless-app-ideas-2026-08-23.md` doc in the Macless/Citolex project for why this exists and what it's up against.

-## Status: Phase 1, first commit, not yet built on a real runner
+## Status: Phase 1 builds clean on a real macOS runner; TestFlight plumbing is in place, waiting on Apple Developer Portal setup

-Everything in this repo was written in a Linux sandbox with no Xcode, no Swift compiler, and no Mac — same premise as Macless itself.
-That means none of this Swift code has been compiled or run yet.
-The first GitHub Actions run of `simulator-build.yml` is the real test, not this commit message.
-Treat a red CI run as the expected first step, not a sign anything is fundamentally wrong — fix forward from whatever the actual build log says.
+Everything in this repo was written in a Linux sandbox with no Xcode, no Swift compiler, and no Mac — same premise as Macless itself. `simulator-build.yml` is green (first real proof the `.iOSApplication` manifest is valid). `testflight.yml` is written and ready, mirroring the proven `ios-testflight.yml` pattern from the appledev (Citolex) repo, but it needs a one-time manual setup before it can actually reach TestFlight — see `TESTFLIGHT.md`.
+That setup is Apple Developer Portal / App Store Connect work that has to be done by a human with account access, not something any Claude session can do.

 ## Why a Swift Package instead of an .xcodeproj